Aye1/RPG-Village-Builder/README.md

 * Finishing a level will facilitate to progression in other levels, by the power acquired, and the features unlocked.

 ###Inspirations
 As much as we want to do an original game with a unique user experience, we still have to rely on strong references.
-Our inspirations mainly come from the following games
+Our inspirations mainly come from the following games:
 * [http://bindingofisaac.com/](The Binding of Isaac), for many game mechanics.
 * [http://www.cellardoorgames.com/roguelegacy/](Rogue Legacy), mainly for deplacement mechanics.
 * [http://store.steampowered.com/app/19680/](Alice: Madness Returns), for its dark universe.